-The CMA has recently issued resolutions and implementing regulations governing the management and offerings of securities, including but not limited to the following:
+The CMA has recently issued resolutions and implementing regulations governing the management and offerings of securities, including, but not limited to, the following:

-- a the Rules on the Offer of Securities and Continuing Obligations, which govern the offering of securities in Saudi Arabia on both a private and public basis; - b the Capital Market Institutions Regulations (previously named the Authorised Persons Regulations), which govern the establishment of asset managers, their conduct of business, systems and controls and handling of client money and assets; - c the Rules for Special Purpose Entities, which are intended to promote sukuk and the offering of other debt instruments in addition to the establishment of investment funds as separate entities;
+- a the Rules on the Offer of Securities and Continuing Obligations, which govern the offering of securities in Saudi Arabia on both a private and a public basis; - the Capital Market Institutions Regulations (previously named the Authorised Persons Regulations), which govern the establishment of asset managers, their conduct of business, systems and controls, and handling of client money and assets;

-- d the Rules for Qualified Foreign Financial Institutions Investment in Listed Shares, which govern investment by foreign investors in shares listed on the Tadawul and the Parallel Market; - e the Investment Funds Regulations, which govern public funds, listed non-real estate funds, private equity funds, hedge funds, money market funds and private real estate funds; - f the Real Estate Investment Funds Regulations, which govern publicly placed real estate funds including REITs; - g the Instructions on the Direct Financing Investment Funds, which govern the establishment and operation of credit funds; and - h a resolution issued by the CMA's board of directors (22/12/1441H (corresponding to 12/08/2020G)), which includes allowing residents and non-resident foreigners to invest directly in listed and non-listed debt instruments in the Kingdom.
+- the Rules for Special Purpose Entities, which are intended to promote sukuk and the offering of other debt instruments in addition to the establishment of investment funds as separate entities; - d the Rules for Foreign Investment in Securities, which govern investment by foreign investors in listed securities, debt instruments and investment funds; - e the Investment Funds Regulations, which govern public funds, listed non-real estate funds, private equity funds, hedge funds, money market funds and private real estate funds; - f the Real Estate Investment Funds Regulations, which govern publicly placed real estate funds including REITs; and - g the Instructions on the Direct Financing Investment Funds, which govern the establishment and operation of credit funds.

 In late 2017, the CMA issued the Financial Technology Experimental Permit Instructions, which introduce a sandbox accelerator under which certain financial services companies can apply for licences for products and services in new sectors.
-In addition, the SCB announced the launch of the FinTechSaudi initiative in May 2018, which is also aimed at supporting the fintech ecosystem alongside the efforts of the CMA.
-On 10 September 2020, the CMA announced the issuance of an experimental permit for Maysan Financial Technology Company to investigate social trading technology; a number of permits followed, with the latest being issued to Tahaluf Capital to establish an equity crowdfunding platform, Ezdehar Osool to establish an investment and real estate funds distribution platform and Tarmeez to establish a platform to offer and invest in debt instruments.
+In addition, SAMA announced the launch of the Fintech Saudi initiative in May 2018, which is also aimed at supporting the fintech ecosystem alongside the efforts of the CMA.
+On 10 September 2020, the CMA announced the issuance of an experimental permit for Maysan Financial Technology Company to investigate social trading technology; a number of permits followed, with 40 fintech licences having been issued to date, which range from robo-advisory to crowdfunding to distribution platforms to offer and invest in debt instruments.

-The SCB acts as the central bank of Saudi Arabia and is responsible for issuing currency and regulating the insurance industry.
-It is also responsible for encouraging the development of the Saudi Arabian banking system in both the public and commercial sectors.
-Additionally, the SCB is Saudi Arabia's investment authority, and is responsible for managing the country's assets, both inside and outside of the country, although this role is being largely transferred to and handled by the PIF.
+SAMA acts as the central bank of Saudi Arabia and is responsible for issuing currency and regulating the insurance industry (although the Saudi Arabian government approved the establishment of the Insurance Authority in August 2023, which will become responsible for regulating this sector).
+It is also responsible for encouraging the development of the Saudi Arabian banking system in both public and commercial sectors.
+Additionally, SAMA is Saudi Arabia's investment authority and is responsible for managing the country's assets, both inside and outside the country, although this role is being largely transferred to and handled by the PIF.

-With few exceptions, individuals who are not citizens of a GCC country and non-GCC corporate entities (including Saudi entities with direct or indirect non-GCC ownership) must register with MISA (previously known as the Saudi Arabian General Investment Authority) prior to owning non-listed shares or real property in Saudi Arabia.
+With few exceptions, individuals who are not citizens of a GCC country and non-GCC corporate entities (including Saudi entities with direct or indirect non-GCC ownership) must register with MISA and obtain a foreign investment licence prior to owning non-listed shares or real property in Saudi Arabia.
 The MISA registration process adds expense and time to any transaction.
-The primary exemptions to MISA registration are ownership in a CMA fund and investment in listed shares (or units in exchange-traded funds or REITs) through the qualified foreign investor (QFI) framework, under the CMA-regulated swap regime and potentially pursuant to the Instructions for the Foreign Strategic Investors' Ownership in Listed Companies.
+The primary exemptions to MISA registration are ownership in a CMA fund and investment in listed shares (or units in exchange-traded funds or REITs) pursuant to the CMA's regulatory framework or under the CMA-regulated swap regime.
+The CMA published Rules for Foreign Investment in Securities in March 2023, which further relaxed the restrictions on foreign investment in listed securities.